Submit a great proposal for corporate sponsorship

 An effective global workforce is one that can work together to share knowledge, skills and ideas to achieve organisational goals – and Imperial College Business School facilitates an environment in which professionals around the world can do just that through its MBA programmes.

-Why sponsor an employee to enrol on Imperial’s Weekend MBA?
+Why sponsor an employee to enrol on an Imperial MBA?

 Immediately apply expert knowledge to the workplace